Amalina-Hashim/chatbot_BE/resources/README.md

     ## How to Integrate

     1. Copy the `ChatBotWidget.js` and `ChatBot.js` files to a suitable location in your React project (e.g., `src/components`).
+    2. npm install axios
-    2. Add the following HTML to your `public/index.html` or any HTML file that is rendered as part of your React application:
+    3. Add the following HTML to your `public/index.html` or any HTML file that is rendered as part of your React application:

     ```html
     <div id="chatbot-button" style="position:fixed; bottom:20px; right:20px; cursor:pointer; background-color:#5a00ff; color:white; padding:10px; border-radius:50%; z-index:1000;">